destaneelg/workdayscheduler/README.md

 ## User Story

 ```
-As a bus employee, I need a scheduler to log all of my activities in a work day, that  is color coded showing when things should be complete
+As a bus employee, I need a scheduler to log all of my activities in a work day, that  is color coded showing when things should be complete.
 ```

 ##Website Functionality